Skip to content

 1. Stocks: These represent ownership in a company and provide certain rights, such as voting at general meetings and receiving dividends.

-2. Bonds: Essentially, loans extended to companies or governments, which grant periodic interest payments to bondholders.
+2. Bonds: These represent loans extended to companies or governments, which grant periodic interest payments to bondholders.

 3. Funds represent a share in a portfolio of securities managed by a bank or fund management company.